virustotalop/WorldGuardX/INSTALL.md

 # New User Guide

 Thank you for installing WorldGuardX!
-By default, when you first install WorldGuard, most features will be disabled until you enable the ones that you want to use.
+By default, when you first install WorldGuardX, most features will be disabled until you enable the ones that you want to use.
 Please note this is different than vanilla WorldGuard.
 WorldGuardX is a fork of the original WorldGuard, please do not ask sk89q or any of the WorldGuard authors for help.
+All listeners can be enabled or disable via the config file that is generated when starting the plugin for the first time after installation.

 ## Requirements